 Chances are you've smelled this popular perfume from American designer Calvin Klein about a bazillion times in your life.
 It's just that prevalent and is just what the doctor ordered for those who crave a crisp and clean fragrance.
 The fruitiness of pineapple and papaya are anchored with the sharper edge of notes like nutmeg, cardamom, and green tea.

-Dior houses many very iconic and popular perfumes, but Miss Dior is by far one of the O.G. favorites in the game.
+Dior houses many very iconic and popular perfumes, but Miss Dior is, by far, one of the OG favorites in the game.
 It's delicately light and floral with vibrant bursts of bergamot, Grasse rose, rosewood, and pink pepper.

 "It had to burst like that feeling of falling head over heels.
-A declaration of love, to loves," the scent's perfumer François Demachy said of the fragrance.
+A declaration of love, to loves," the scent's perfumer, François Demachy, said of the fragrance.

 Aptly named, this signature perfume from designer Ralph Lauren is, indeed, romantic.
-An effervescent capsule of all things fantasy and fairytale, this fragrance manages to combine velvety woods, extravagant florals, and seductive musk in its sleek, trademark square bottle.
+An effervescent capsule of all things fantasy and fairytale, this fragrance manages to combine velvety woods, extravagant florals, and seductive musk in its sleek trademark square bottle.
 As for the notes, the credits lay as follows: rose, marigold, ginger, chamomile, freesia, violet, lotus, day lily, patchouli, and a little bit of oakmoss and musk for good earthen measure.

 Founded in Stockholm back in 2006, Byredo could be considered one of the newer kids on the fragrance block.
-That said, the brand has risen with fast and furious pandemonium, and it could be said that each of Byredo's perfumes has a strong destined to be iconic following.
+That said, the brand has risen with fast and furious pandemonium, and it could be said that each of Byredo's perfumes has a strong destined-to-be-iconic following.